 The practice displayed its opening hours in the premises, and included it in their practice information leaflet.
-This information was being updated outside the practice and new signage had been ordered.

 The practice had an efficient appointment system to respond to patients' needs.
 The practice had emergency slots for patients who were in pain or who telephoned for an emergency appointment.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.
-If patients required emergency out-of-hours treatment, they could contact the NHS 111 service or an emergency dental hot-line which would put them through to an on-call dentist.
+If patients required emergency out-of-hours treatment, they could contact the NHS 111 service.